dotnet/csharplang/proposals/span-safety.md

 All the above problems would be alleviated if instances of `Span<T>` are constrained to exist only on the execution stack.

 An additional problem arises due to composition.
-It would be generally desirable to build more complex data types that would embed `Span<T>` and `ReadonlySpan<T>` instances.
+It would be generally desirable to build more complex data types that would embed `Span<T>` and `ReadOnlySpan<T>` instances.
 Such composite types would have to be structs and would share all the hazards and requirements of `Span<T>`.
 As a result the safety rules described here should be viewed as applicable to the whole range of **_ref-like types_**

 The <a href="#draft-language-specification">draft language specification</a> is intended to ensure that values of a ref-like type occurs only on the stack.